Trump sells D.C. hotel for $375 million - NewsBreak

 ( The Real Deal ) – Donald Trump is set for his second exit from Washington, D.C., as CGI Merchant Group is reportedly in contract to buy the Trump International Hotel lease.

-The Miami-based investment firm , helmed by Raoul Thomas is in contract to buy the hotel lease for $375 million, according to the Wall Street Journal.Whaley, Ohio leaders attend infrastructure bill signing in D.C.
+The Miami-based investment firm , helmed by Raoul Thomas is in contract to buy the hotel lease for $375 million, according to the Wall Street Journal.Highest paying jobs in Mobile that require a bachelor’s degree

 Under its new ownership, the 263-key hotel will reportedly shed the Trump name.
 People familiar with the deal told the Journal CGI is working with Hilton Worldwide Holdings and will have the hotel branded and managed by Hilton’s Waldorf Astoria group.